danyshrf/Linux-Networking-Lab/WEEK 1/day7.tcp-deep-dive.md

 - SYN / SYN-ACK / ACK confirms connection establishment.
 - TCP flags indicate connection state.
 - Packet pattern recognition is critical for network troubleshooting.

+## Why Using

+Packet analysis is used to debug real incidents such as:

+- Web servers not responding
+- Firewall misconfiguration
+- Packet loss in networks
+- Application timeouts
+- TCP retransmission issues
+- Tools like tcpdump provide the ground truth of network behavior.